-First Amendment to Product Agreement between Patheon Pharmaceuticals Inc. and ACADIA Pharmaceuticals Inc.
+Second Amendment to Product Agreement between Patheon Pharmaceuticals Inc. and ACADIA Pharmaceuticals Inc.

-This First Amendment to Product Agreement (the "Amendment"), dated April 25, 2016 (the "Amendment Date"), is made by and between Patheon Pharmaceuticals Inc. ("Patheon") and ACADIA Pharmaceuticals Inc. ("ACADIA").
+This Second Amendment to Product Agreement (the "Amendment"), dated October 6, 2016 (the "Amendment Date"), is made by and between Patheon Pharmaceuticals Inc. ("Patheon") and ACADIA Pharmaceuticals Inc. ("ACADIA").

-WHEREAS, Patheon and ACADIA have entered into that certain Master Manufacturing Services Agreement, dated August 3, 2015 (the "MSA") and that certain Product Agreement under the MSA, dated August 3, 2015 (the "Product Agreement"); and
+WHEREAS, Patheon and ACADIA have entered into that certain Master Manufacturing Services Agreement, dated August 3, 2015 (the "MSA") and that certain Product Agreement under the MSA, dated August 3, 2015, as amended on April 25, 2016 (the "Product Agreement"); and